DigitalCoin1/electrum-sperocoin/contrib/osx/README.md

    Please help us remedy this.
    [(see #7266)](https://github.com/spesmilo/electrum/issues/7266)_

-This guide explains how to build electrum-onion binaries for macOS systems.
+This guide explains how to build electrum-spero binaries for macOS systems.

 ## Building the binary